CodeEvaluation/JenkinsPipelineLibrary/README.md

 # JenkinsPipelineLibrary for CodeSpyGlass

-This is basically the frontend for this program.
-It receives a git remote, and collaborates with other components in order to tell you about the code that is living at the given git remote.
+This pipeline library receives a git remote as a build parameter, and collaborates with the analyser server in order to tell you about the code at the given git remote.